-We are delighted to announce the restart Paneth Meteorite Trust Awards for 2022.
+We are delighted to announce the Paneth Meteorite Trust Awards for 2024.

 The F. A. Paneth Meteorite Trust was set up ‘to encourage and further research concerned with meteorites’ with funds from the late Professor F. A. Paneth.
-The Trust is administered by the Royal Astronomical Society and offers bursaries to fund several summer internships for undergraduates to experience research into meteoritics (and closely allied fields).
-The intention is to foster the next generation of meteoritics researchers.
+The Trust is administered by the Royal Astronomical Society and offers bursaries to fund several summer internships for students to experience research into meteoritics (and closely allied fields).
+Our intention is to foster the next generation of meteoriticists.

 Applications should be submitted (by letter or e-mail) to:

 Senior Curator, Meteorites

 London SW7 5BD